 The Aruban trade winds blow on demand, making the area ideal for windsurfing and kitesurfing.
 The hotel concierge can arrange lessons in these and other water sports through local providers.
 This hotel is also LGBTQ+ tag approved.

-Owing to the Caribbean climate gifting plentiful opportunity for fingerprint-wrinkling swimming time, children of all ages will be thrilled with their stay at Boardwalk Boutique Hotel.
+Owing to the Caribbean climate gifting plentiful opportunity for fingerprint-wrinkling swimming time, children over 12 will be thrilled with their stay at Boardwalk Boutique Hotel.

 The Two-Bedroom Casita has individual bedrooms with their own connecting bathrooms.